cjprybol/RBP/Data/readme.md

 	- submit file
 	- download results and rename file to dm3_AG_sites_converted.bed
 		- downloaded file was named `hglft_genome_64dc_b0590.bed` in my particular case
+	- `sed -i 's/^chr//' dm3_AG_sites_converted.bed`

+to confirm that we are getting the right sites: bedtools getfasta -s -fi Drosophila_melanogaster.BDGP6.dna.toplevel.fa -bed dm3_AG_sites_converted.bed -fo a_check.fasta

+observe that all fasta lines are in fact A nucleotides